kaust-library-systems/reposet/README.md

 # Repository to Dataset

 Creating dataset from the files in the repository in similar way to [cord19 project](https://github.com/allenai/cord19).
 As with `cord19`, the starting point is a metadata file with one line per item in the repository.
-The content of the metadata file is:

-* repository id
-* advisor
-* author
-* title
-* DOI
-* `uri`
-* abstract
-* language
-* type
-* department
-* grantor

 Directory structure of files downloaded from the repository